dfarje/seclinux/content/posts/myrig.md

 ## The software

-I decided not to use the latest LTS but one that's a bit older (Focal Fossa).
+I decided Focal Fossa not the latest LTS.
 I do this for stability reasons and availability of documentation.
 In the past, I've used Debian as the distro of choice for my home servers or rigs but this time I wanted to use Ubuntu mate.
-Ubuntu mate first became my favorite distro via laptop use, then I eventually ended up using it on my home servers/rigs.
-At work it's a all Red Hat and so this blog will obviously contain Red Hat content.
+I decided to use Ubuntu mate because it provides a modern kernel to support modern hardware and modern graphics cards.
+It also provides a lightweight yet functional user interface.

+I connect to the rig via SSH and x2go if I need a graphical application that requires much memory/CPU (last time it was ghidra).

 ## KVM, libvirt, and OVS

 When it comes to spinning up the necessary environments I like to use Vanilla KVM/libvirt with OpenVSwitch.
-I know there are higher level abstraction tools like eve-ng, gns3, etc etc.  I prefer this setup because I feel I have manual control of all aspects of configuration this helps me at time of debugging.
+I know there are higher level abstraction tools like eve-ng, gns3, openstack, etc etc.  I prefer this setup because I feel I have manual control of all aspects of virtualization this helps me at time of debugging.